NinadJog/haskell-artifact-search/README.md

 Here's the happy-path solution: [ArtifactGrid.hs](ArtifactGrid.hs)

 In the future I plan to implement a "sad-path" solution which will handle errors and Maybes transparently using monads.
 The happy-path solution is a first attempt at getting the algorithm right.
 I'll keep the sad-path solution separate from the happy-path one so you can compare the two.

-## Algorithm

-Given a list of artifacts such as "1B 2C,2D 4D", what information can we extract?

-We can tell that it contains 2 artifacts, the first of which contains 4 cells (1B, 1C, 2B, 2C) and the second contains 3 (2D, 3D, 4D).

-Should we store all of this information or is only some of it essential to computing the solution?
-In what kind of data structure should we store it so its cell locations and artifact cell counts can be compared easily with the cells from the searched string to find the solution?

 ## Implementation